Encore: Ian Flanigan

 Ian Flanigan was the runner-up on the 19th season of The Voice USA.
-Now, Flanigan has just released his new album ‘Strong’ and there’s a song on there that features Blake Shelton.
+Flanigan then released album Strongand theres a song on there that features Blake Shelton, and more recently, new single “Second Chances”.

 First song that you learned all the words to?